J Tools

 ScenarioSuggested slippageWhy

-Stable to stable (USDC ↔ USDT)0.1% - 0.3%Deep pool, near-zero volatility.
-Anything more is waste.
+Stable to stable (USDC ↔ USDT)0.1% - 0.3%Very deep pool, almost no volatility.
+Anything more is wasted room.

 SOL / USDC, small to mid size0.5% - 1%Deep pool, higher volatility than stables.
 Sandwich pressure is real; keep the cap narrow.